rajatrajat0210/Identity-Reconciliation/README.md

 python app.py
 ```
 ## Render API EndPoint  - https://identity-reconciliation-t843.onrender.com/identify
-!
-Render Service gets inactive , so just refresh the tab to make it active and use .
+If Render Service gets inactive , so just refresh the tab to make it active and use .

+📬 Postman Collection
+🧪 We've prepared a full Postman collection with all the test cases for validating the /identify endpoint.

+✅ Includes:

+New primary contact creation

+Linking new secondary contact

+Merging two primaries

+All valid combinations of email and phoneNumber (email only, phone only, both)

+📌 How to Use:

+Open the link above in Postman.

+Import the collection into your workspace.

+Run the test cases using the Postman runner or manually.

 Thanks for Visiting !